-This is one of the least age and gender biased sports anywhere (that's alll around the world!)
+This is one of the least age and gender biased sports anywhere (that's all around the world!)

-There is a long (if somewhat boring) history of the game and equally tiring arguments about where it swas tarted and by whom.
+There is a long (if somewhat boring) history of the game and equally tiring arguments about where it was started and by whom.
 The bottom line:

 ~9 Wicket Croquet is the Grand-Daddy of all other forms of the games.
 It is the game most every American has played and is believed to be the nations most widely played backyard game.
 The USCA 9 Wicket group estimates numbers of players in the millions.
-Familiar, fun, with plenty of strategy and good natured vengeance!
+Familiar, fun, with plenty of strategies and good-natured vengeance!
 Croquet rules make for a satisfying, engaging event while keeping a good pace.
 The USCA has formed a 9 Wicket Division worth taking a look at.

-~Golf Croquet is a 6 wicket derivitive: 6 wickets, one center stake, a convoluted path followed by teams or individuals.
+~Golf Croquet is a 6 wicket derivative: 6 wickets, one center stake, a convoluted path followed by teams or individuals.
 Those scoring the next wicket get the point, everyone else starts from where they are to the next wicket in line.
-Faster pace, simple to play, 10 to 15 minute game...easy and quick to learn.
+Faster pace, simple to play, 10 to 15-minute game...easy and quick to learn.
 ONE OF THE BEST TEAMBUILDING EXPERIENCES OUT THERE.